Quick overview:

 - Date, place, signature: At the end of the statement, the place and date of the statement and your signature should be indicated.

 Tip: Don’t go into the deposition process alone, and instead get help from an Available Attorney.
-We guarantee you a flawless termination of employment by the employee under the Labor Code.
+We guarantee that the termination of employment by the employee will be flawless under the Labor Code.

 Immediate notice – model